micro-os-plus/micro-test-plus-xpack/README.md

 - `src`

-The source file to be added to user projects are:
+The source files to be added are:

 - `micro-test-plus.cpp`
 - `test-reporter.cpp`